Munich Tourism: Gains and strong domestic upswing

-For the sixth year in a row, Bavarian tourism posted record figures in 2017.
+Again in 2018 tourism in Bavaria was on the rise.
 Munich tourism continued to grow significantly as well.
-The domestic tourism market showed stable growth with the number of domestic overnight stays rising from 7.3 million in 2016 to a total of 8 million in 2017.
-Guests from abroad generated 7.7 million overnight stays.
-Altogether this accounted for a rise of more than 8 percent year on year.
+The domestic tourism market showed particularly strong upward momentum with the number of domestic overnight stays rising by 10 percent to a total of 8.8 million year on year.

 Where do they come from?

-In total, 8.8 million overnight stays were recorded from the DACH markets (made up of Germany, Austria and Switzerland), making up around 56 percent of total overnight stays.
-The European markets (excluding Germany) generated a total of 4.2 million overnight stays.
+In total, 56 percent of overnight stays were recorded from the DACH markets (made up of Germany, Austria and Switzerland) The European markets (excluding Germany) They generated a total of 4.6 million overnight stays.

 With travel behaviour boosted by a strong dollar and an economic upturn, visitors from the US market recorded 995,000 overnight stays, a substantial rise.

 20 new hotel projects in Munich were completed in 2018, adding approximately 6.000 new beds.
 Therefore capacities rose to about 80,000 beds in 450 commercial hotels by the end of the year.
 At the same time, hotel occupancy rates remained at 76 percent.
 Willingness to invest in Munich's hotel industry remains very high.